attardi/wikiextractor/README.md

 # Wikipedia Cirrus Extractor

 `cirrus-extractor.py` is a version of the script that performs extraction from a Wikipedia Cirrus dump.
 Cirrus dumps contain text with already expanded templates.
+The Cirrus extractor does not suffer fron inadequate template expansion.
+Until WikiExtractors template expansion has been fixed this may be used instead.

+<b>Examples:</b><br>
+json output: python3 cirrus-extract.py -o wiki/test wiki/wiki-20191104-cirrussearch-content.json.gz<br>
-<b>Example:</b> python3 cirrus-extract.py -o wiki/test  wiki/wiki-20191104-cirrussearch-content.json.gz
+text output: python3 cirrus-extract.py -o wiki/test -t wiki/wiki-20191104-cirrussearch-content.json.gz

+Text output is without titles, etc. It contains only the article texts sepated with empty lines.

 Cirrus dumps are available at:
 [cirrussearch](http://dumps.wikimedia.org/other/cirrussearch/).